12 Things to Do in Williamsburg

 4. Take a tour of contrasts

-Yes, the very famous New York contrasts tour passes through here (of course) and it is a good way to get to know the historical and cultural context of the neighborhood.
-Although it doesn't stop too much in this part of the city, I assure you that it will be a good introduction to the area and will give you the necessary brushstrokes to enjoy it on your own.
+Yes, the very famous New York contrasts tour passes through here (how could it be otherwise) and it's a good way to get to know the historical and cultural context of the neighborhood.
+Although it does not stop too much in this part of the city, I assure you that it will be a good introduction to the area and will give you the necessary brushstrokes for you to enjoy it on your own.

-If you are thinking of doing the tour of contrasts, you can read more information about the tour in my article on New York Contrasts Tourbut I can tell you that there are many tours of New York in Spanish that are worth taking into account to tour the city with an expert guide.
+If you are thinking about doing the contrasts tour, you can read more information about the tour in my article about the New York Contrasts tour: how to book and prices, but I already tell you that there are many tours of New York in Spanish that are worth considering to tour the city by the hand of an expert guide.

-5. Don't miss the immense mural The Chronicles of New York
+6. Don't miss the huge mural The Chronicles of New York

-By now you will have realized that Street Art is more than just a hobby in this area.
+By now you've probably figured out that street art is more than just a hobby in this area.
+And the tour of Williamsburg in Brooklyn will give you all the details.
 Throughout its streets you will find murals, graffiti and authentic works of art that you will want to keep in your retina.

 Specifically, this spectacular mural is by the French artist JR. You will find it near Domino Park and you will be amazed by the combination of photographs of more than 1,000 New Yorkers and how he combines them with some of the most emblematic buildings of the city in black and white.
-You will want to take a thousand pictures, and the challenge will be to get such a work of art (the size is more than considerable) to fit completely in your lens!
+You'll want to take a thousand pictures, and the challenge will be to get the whole picture (the size is more than considerable) into your lens!

 If there is something that stands out in Williamsburg is the authenticity of its locals.
 A stroll through its streets will be enough to identify cafes and restaurants where you can have a good coffee or take out your computer to work in a relaxed atmosphere.

 I warned you that you would find authentic places here, right?
-Well, in Home Coming you will find not only a super quiet place to have a good coffee (be careful, the coffee menu is huge and you will not know which one to choose) but also a place to buy flowers or even decorative and design elements.
+Well, at Home Coming you will find not only a super quiet place to have a good coffee (beware, the coffee menu is huge and you won't know which one to choose) but also a place to buy flowers or even decorative and design elements.

-9. Go vintage hunting in the best stores in Williamsburg
+12. Go on a vintage hunt at the best stores in Williamsburg

 Another thing you can do in Williamsburg is to go shopping.
-I'm sure that along your walk through the neighborhood you will find more than one little stall on the street, or even see how some clothing or antique stores take part of their windows to the street (literally) to attract the attention of passersby.
+I'm sure that along your tour of the neighborhood you'll find more than one little stall on the street, or even see how some clothing or antique stores take part of their windows to the street (literally) to attract the attention of passersby.

 But if you want to visit the shopping place par excellence in Williamsburg, visit Artists & Fleas, where you will find fashion and vintage art from emerging and renowned designers, second-hand items, decorative pieces...
 Definitely a good place to get an authentic souvenir of your trip to New York.